Frequently Asked Questions

 Q: How long will I have to wait to hear the outcome of my application?

-A: When the Secretary receives your application he will let you know the date on which the Trustees will meet to consider your application.
+A: When the Secretary receives your application he will let the support worker know the date on which the Trustees will meet to consider your application.
 He will notify the Support Worker of the outcome within one week of that meeting.
-If the application is successful, a cheque made payable to the retailer/supplier to the specific amount of the requested item will be sent to the Support Worker.
+If the application is successful, a cheque made payable to the retailer/supplier for the specified amount will be sent to the Support Worker.

 Q: What is the deadline for applications?